RackHD/neighborhood-manager/README.md

 Community
 ---------

-We also have a #InfraEnablers Slack channel: You can request an invite at http://community.emccode.com.
+We also have a #RackHD Slack channel: You can request an invite at http://community.emccode.com.

 Licensing